The 2021 Q2 volume of eCheck payments reached a

 An eCheck, also known as an electronic check, ACH transfer, or direct debit, is a digital version of a paper check.

-eCheck payments are similar to their traditional counterparts but are transmitted electronically, which makes them an easier, faster, and safer payment method.
+eCheck payments are equivalent to traditional paper checks in the majority of ways but are transmitted electronically, which makes them an easier, faster, and safer payment method.

 What Is the Difference Between ACH, EFT, and eChecks?